-A new approach to screen use by children is all about the quality of what they consume, not just screen time.
-By Shane Green
+A new approach to screen use by children is all about the quality of what they consume, not just screen time, writes Shane Green.

 When it comes to angst-ridden debate about how much time our children are spending looking at screens, Jocelyn Brewer brings it back to a simple concept: nutrition.